intelagense/rwxrob/README.md

 century timepiece, a good coder not unlike the artisan obsessed with its beauty, complexity, and elegance.

-Yeah — I admit, I do [romanticize](type.png) technology as an art form that transforms all our lives for the better.
-God knows I love [talking about it](https://www.16personalities.com/enfp-personality), which is why I most enjoy helping others empower their own lives by learning it.
+Yeah — I admit, I do romanticize technology as an art form that transforms our lives for the better.
+God knows I love talking about it, which is why I most enjoy empowering others by learning it.

 I started [SKILSTAK](https://skilstak.io) in May 2013 to explore how technology can be used for personal empowerment.
-Learning happens in the lab, not the lecture hall.
-So I built a learning lab into a small company and have enjoyed helping hundreds find their way through the tech jungle.
+I've always observed that learning best happens in the lab, not the lecture hall.
+So I built a humble lab into a small company and have enjoyed helping hundreds since to find their way through the tech jungle.

-Extrovert that I am, participating as a member of the [rwxrob.live](https://rwxrob.live) community has become my favorite tech-related past-time, even more than playing Witcher 3.
+Participating as a member of the [rwxrob.live](https://rwxrob.live) community has become my favorite tech-related past-time.
 I've logged many hours live streaming and working on a [beginner boost video series](https://youtube.com/rwxrob) to help others get started.
 Topics have included: